erajasekar/erajasekar.github.io/_posts/2020-12-31-how-to-publish-blog-from-notion.md

 	* Should able to prettify cryptic notion urls like *`Thirukkural-How-to-control-Anger-e26960d655a44dcc81775f824d7997aa`* to more readable url *`Thirukkural-How-to-control-Anger`*
 	* Should able to update html metatags so that I can customize how it appears in social media like Facebook, Twitter etc.

 * Since Notion doesn't have good backup solution, I don't want blog to use content directly from Notion, instead import the content to hosting site.
-So If lose content in my Notion, the blog won't be broken.
+So If lose content in my Notion, the blog will still work.
 * Should able to use my own custom domain.
-* I should to use Google Analytics for tracking.
+* I should able to use Google Analytics for tracking.
 * I am not looking for a fully automated **paid** product, but a **free low code** tool.